 I decided that if I was going to write about history it was going to be on my own terms.
 I do not have any fancy college degrees– barely scraped through high school– and protesting the Viet Nam war and bad professors at Sir George University/Concordia was way more important to me than an education.
 It was about getting street smarts and doing things on my way, and not listening to others, which gets me into trouble sometimes.
 Well sometimes a lot.

-The late Carman Laloonde and me at his daughter’s wedding (Heather Lalonde) where we spent most of the afternoon discussing local history.
+The late Carman Lalonde and me at his daughter’s wedding (Heather Lalonde) where we spent most of the afternoon discussing local history.

-So some days when I start posting on the Lanark County Genealogical Society Facebook page at 5:30 am I think about some kid in years to come that might scroll Google on their phone, or whatever they will have then, and come across one of my articles.
+So some days when I start posting on Facebook at 5:30 am I think about some kid in years to come that might scroll Google on their phone, or whatever they will have then, and come across one of my articles.
 I am hoping they might say,“hey that is pretty cool” and tell someone else.

 R. G. Collingwood said:–“History is for human self-knowledge … the only clue to what man can do is what man has done.
 The value of history, then, is that it teaches us what man has done and thus what man is.”

 I am going to end this on a funny note.
 In my first book I wrote about winning a Twist contest at Cowansville High School in grade 5 with someone called Jimmy Manson.
 Man, did I have a crush on this guy, and I approached “my love” for him much like I write about history.
-I was “focused” on my adoration of him– today, we would call that stalking.
-Today 55 years later I have been writing about history for 3 years.
-What happened to Jimmy?
+I was “focused” on my adoration of him– today, we would call that ‘prolific’ stalking.
+So what happened to Jimmy?

 Jim began his academic career in Jamaica in 1980 teaching West Indian history after earning a diploma in education from McGill University.
 Upon returning to Canada, he completed a Master’s degree at Concordia University in 1983.
 His MA thesis dealt with U.S. foreign policy towards Cuba after the Spanish – American War.